bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 |tag-ops-changed|

-Due to the migration of the :ref:`Global Variable
+Due to the migration of the :ref:`Global Variables
 <migrate-91-92-globalvar-migration>`, we introducing a new project version
 :code:`92000`.
 If you want to deploy a project to a |ivy-engine| 9.2, your project must be in this version.
-If you have a running project, it should still be able to run, but :ref:`we recommend migrating your projects
+If you have a running project, it will still be able to run, but :ref:`we recommend migrating your projects
 <migration-project>` to the new version and redeploying them to your engine.